-The Birthing Cave hike in Sedona, Arizona is a relatively easy 1.8-mile roundtrip trail.
-It begins at Long Canyon Trailhead and ends with a short but steep climb into the cave.
-The Birthing Cave is one of Sedona’s most popular hikes, photo spots and vortex sites.
+The Birthing Cave hike in Sedona is a relatively easy 1.8-mile roundtrip trail beginning at Long Canyon Trailhead and ending with a short but steep climb into a stunning cave.
+We think it’s one of Sedona’s best hikes and photo spots, so don’t miss it when you’re in town!

-In this guide we explain everything you need to know about the Sedona Birthing Cave hike.
+In this guide we explain everything you need to know about Sedona’s Birthing Cave hike, based on our experiences.

 Hiking Statistics

-• Hike Difficulty: Easy but a moderate climb into cave
+- Difficulty: Easy but moderate climb into cave

 Birthing Cave Trail Map